tobyflint/tobyflint.github.io/index.md

 If you want to know what it means (to me) to be a programmer, check out <a href="/theprogrammer">The Programmer</a>.

-And if you'd like to know what books and things have had a particularly profound impact on my life, check out <a href="/thebookshelf">The Bookshelf</a>.
+And if you'd like to know what books and media have had a particularly profound impact on my life, check out <a href="/thebookshelf">The Bookshelf</a>.